 In Shane’s words “As PMO consultant…I can now relate and work effectively with someone who is inclined to use one method over the other”.

-Our PRINCE2Agile course is unique in treating prince2 and agile as a single integrated whole that delivers a simple common-sense solution across the organisation’s needs at Lead, Manage and Deliver levels.
+Our PRINCE2Agile course has a unique perspective for an exam topic; train how to use the method then provide plenty of revision aids for the exam element.
+An approach prompted by research showcased in Make-It-Stick.
+Simon explains prince2 and agile as a single integrated whole in several recorded webinars.
+He explains a simple common-sense solution across the organisation’s needs at Lead, Manage and Deliver levels that integrates agile practmatism with p2 governance.
 Shane knew something of both P2 and agile before he started but he notes ” this certification is …suited to someone at entry level”.

 Carefully applied Instructional Design to help the novice get the best outcome